Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Introduction

 \section{Introduction}

 Transmission spectroscopy, the multiwavelength study of the shadows cast by transiting exoplanets \citep[e.g.,][]{Seager2000, Brown2001}, provides a powerful tool for constraining the physical structure and chemical composition of exoplanet atmospheres, as recently demonstrated by the \JWST{} Early Release Science observations of WASP-39b \citep{JTECERST2023, Ahrer2023, Alderson2023, Feinstein2023, Rustamkulov2023_ERS}.
 However, the transmission spectrum only contains information related to the wavelength-dependent opacity of a planet’s atmosphere alone when the stellar disk is limb darkened but otherwise featureless.
-For stars with notable coverage of photospheric heterogeneities like spots and faculae, the difference in the hemisphere-averaged emission spectrum of the star and the transit-chord-averaged one imprints features in the transmission spectrum \citep[e.g.,][]{Sing2011, McCullough2014}, a phenomenon dubbed the transit light source (TLS) effect \citep{Rackham2018, Rackham2019}.
-Active FGK stars and nearly all M dwarfs are expected to produce detectable TLS, or ``stellar contamination,'' signals in precise transmission spectra \citep{Rackham2018, Rackham2019}.
+For stars with notable coverage of photospheric heterogeneities like spots and faculae, the difference in the hemisphere-averaged emission spectrum of the star and the transit-chord-averaged one imprints features in the transmission spectrum \citep[e.g.,][]{Sing2011, McCullough2014, Rackham2017}, a phenomenon dubbed the transit light source (TLS) effect \citep{Rackham2018, Rackham2019}.
+Active FGK stars and nearly all M dwarfs are expected to produce detectable TLS, or ``stellar contamination,'' signals in precise transmission spectra. \R{The imprints of the TLS effect are most evident at shorter (visible and ultraviolet) wavelengths, where the contrast between the quiescent photosphere, spots, and faculae is greatest \citep{Rackham2018, Rackham2019}, though impacts on near-infrared observations are possible for active stars as well \citep{ZhangZhanbo2018, Lim2023}.}